deathworlders/online/content/books/deathworlders/chapter-92-the-raging-storm.md

 “...But this *old* bull deserved a quick Giving, so maybe this is good thing.
 Now come down, we have two fingers to walk!”
 He slapped the former beast’s massive haunch, “good quick kill, I’m proud of this one!
 Strong prey.
 But too slow for me!”

 Indeed, judging from how its skull was…flattened, with a Vemik-fist-sized hole smashed in the middle…and the beast’s huge neck just *wasn’t* anymore.
 “Well?!
 Is boring to hike without friends!
 Tell me about the *library* now!
-Did they get the air con-*ditch-*en-ing going yet?!”
+Did they get the air con-*ditch*-en-ing going yet?!”

 Tilly looked to Tavon.
 He shrugged, still not sure what to make of it all.
 The set off, Tilly feeling now a *whole* lot conflicted when she noticed herself lowkey enjoying the hulked-out rear view of him as he rolled along like mighty mouse carrying a house, springing over logs or across a stream, here or there, or leapfrogging over patches of deep loam back onto hardened trail…